 There are a number of spices in this recipe but you still need salt.
 Salting the water you pre cook the veggies in as well as salting them while they’re being fried will make sure the dish absorbs enough.
 Always taste as you go.

-Once all the spices and vegetables have been toasted and cooked together, add lots (and lots!) of cilantro and let it cook, covered for the last few minutes to make sure all the flavours incorporate.
+Once all the spices and vegetables have been toasted and cooked together, add lots (and lots!) of cilantro and let it cook, covered for the last few minutes.
 And save some cilantro to add as a garnish before serving.

 This recipe for Aloo Gobi will make enough for 2 people to enjoy as a vegetarian main dish or about 4 servings as a side dish.
 Your kitchen will smell wonderful too!